AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Evaluation

-\hy{\mbox{\tech} attempts to make modern servers more energy proportional.
 Google states in their paper that discusses latency-critical applications \mbox{\cite{lo2014towards}}: ``Modern servers are not energy proportional: they operate at \emph{peak} energy efficiency when they are fully utilized, but have much lower efficiencies at lower utilizations''.
 The utilization of servers running latency-critical applications is only $5\%$--$25\%$ to meet target tail latency requirements, as reported by multiple works from academia and industry \mbox{\cite{lo2014towards,B1,B2,B3,B4}}.
 For example, recently, Alibaba reported that the utilization of servers running latency-critical applications is typically 10\% \mbox{\cite{B4}}.
-Therefore, our AW proposal addresses the inefficient part of modern servers running latency-critical applications, typically under low utilization, i.e., low queries-per-second (QPS).}
+Therefore, our AW proposal addresses the more inefficient aspect of modern servers: running latency-critical microservice\hj{-}based applications at low utilization.

-\rG{ We conclude that \tech significantly improves core average power consumption of the {\tt Memcached} service across load levels with minimal performance overhead over the baseline when disabling P-states and enabling Turbo. }
+We conclude that \tech significantly \hj{reduces} core average power consumption of the {\tt Memcached} service across \hj{various} load levels with minimal performance overhead over the baseline when disabling P-states and enabling Turbo.